jasper-th-wang/Rainmate/README.md

 ## 👏 Contributors

-- Jasper Wang: Lead JavaScript Engineer.
+- Jasper Wang: Lead JavaScript Developer.
 Bringing enthusiasm and expertise to the forefront of our app's dynamic functionality and interactive features.
 - Flora Deng: HTML/CSS Specialist.
 Focused on crafting the user interface with precision and creative flair to ensure an engaging user experience.
-- Joey: HTML/CSS Developer.
+- Joey: HTML/CSS Developer and Designer.
 Infusing the project with innovative design ideas and a keen eye for aesthetic detail, enhancing the overall look and feel of the application.

 [**Return**](#Top)